 The Office of Federal Procurement Policy (OFPP) issued guidance addressing the requirements of section 743 on November 5, 2010, and December 19, 2011.
-Agencies are required to use that guidance and the OMB Alert dated October 17, 2016.
-Agencies must ensure that their contractors are entering data on the amount invoiced and direct labor hours expended into the System for Award Management (SAM), and analyze their FY 2015 service contract inventory data.
-OFPP required executive agencies to include all service contract actions over \$25,000 that were awarded in FY 2015.
+Agencies are required to use that guidance and the OMB Alert dated September 7, 2018.
+Agencies must ensure that their contractors are entering data on the amount invoiced and direct labor hours expended into the System for Award Management (SAM), and analyze their FY 2017 service contract inventory data.
+OFPP required executive agencies to include all service contract actions over \$25,000 that were awarded in FY 2017.
 EPA had to report contract actions that were funded by EPA, and include actions made on their behalf by other agencies.
 Contract actions that EPA made on another agency's behalf with the other agency's funding were excluded from the inventory report.
-The FY 2015 inventory includes data on the number of full-time equivalents and the amount invoiced as collected in the SAM.
+The FY 2017 inventory includes data on the number of full-time equivalents and the amount invoiced as collected in the SAM.
 Beginning with the FY 2014 inventory, agencies' inventories must include a supplement with information collected from contractors on the amount invoiced and the direct labor hours expended on covered service contracts.
 The Federal Acquisition Regulation (FAR) Subpart 4.17 addresses the collection of this information.

-OMB required agencies to submit to OFPP by February 21, 2017 a plan for analyzing the FY 2016 meaningful analysis.
-The plan is to provide the list of PSCs, dollars obligated for those PSCs in FY 2016, a brief description of the rationale for selection, and the special interest functions that will be evaluated.
-Additionally, OMB required agencies to conduct a meaningful analysis of the data in their FY 2016 service contract inventories that is due by February 2018.
+OMB required agencies to submit to OFPP by February 21, 2018 a plan for analyzing the FY 2017 meaningful analysis.
+The plan is to provide the list of PSCs, dollars obligated for those PSCs in FY 2017, a brief description of the rationale for selection, and the special interest functions that will be evaluated.
+OMB required agencies affected by the government shutdown to submit their meaningful analysis of the data in their FY 2017 service contract inventories by March 28, 2019.